Magnetic field and pressure tuning of the heavy fermion antiferromagnet CePdIn: VI. DISCUSSION

 Under pressure, CePdIn exhibits a non-monotonic evolution of $T_{\rm{N}}$ followed by its abrupt disappearance (i.e., a first order phase transition), and therefore does not follow the straightforward Doniach picture for the competition between the Kondo and RKKY interactions \cite{DONIACH1977231}.
 Similar sudden collapses of magnetic order have been reported in CeRu$_2$Al$_{10}$ \cite{JPSJ.78.123705} and CeOs$_2$Al$_{10}$ \cite{JPSJ.80.064709}.
 The latter shows particular parallels to CePdIn, namely in CeOs$_2$Al$_{10}$, $T_{\rm{N}}$ decreases only modestly from 28~K at ambient pressure to 25~K near the critical pressure $p_{\rm{c}}$, before vanishing abruptly.
 Intriguingly, neutron diffraction studies suggest that while $T_{\rm{N}}$ remains nearly unchanged in CeOs$_2$Al$_{10}$, the volume fraction of the AFM phase gradually diminishes to zero at $p_{\rm{c}}$ \cite{JPSJ.80.064709}.
 However, further experimental and theoretical investigations to unravel the microscopic mechanisms governing such discontinuous quantum phase transitions are required.

 The AF$_1$ and AF$_2$ phases exhibit strikingly different responses to magnetic fields despite their similar values of $T_{\rm{N}}$.
 While $T_{\rm{N}}$ in AF$_1$ is strongly suppressed by applied fields, it remains significantly more robust in AF$_2$, highlighting that these phases separated near 2.6~GPa correspond to distinct magnetically ordered states.
-This is further evidenced by transport behavior, where in the AF$_2$ phase, $\rho(T)$ slightly increases below $T_{\rm{N}}$ [Fig.~\ref{RTfid} (b)].
+This is further evidenced by transport behavior, where in the AF$_2$ phase, $\rho(T)$ is slightly enhanced below $T_{\rm{N}}$ [Fig.~\ref{RTfid} (b)].
 One possibility is that this corresponds to the opening of a gap associated with spin-density wave type magnetism, which might suggest that the AF$_2$ phase is of the itinerant-type.
 In this case, the reduced frustration could lead to the delocalization of the $4f$ electrons within the magnetically ordered phase \cite{PBqs2006}, in contrast to CePdAl where it is proposed that frustration leads to a Kondo destruction type quantum criticality under pressure in the paramagnetic state \cite{NP2019CPA}.
 On the other hand, for CePdIn at ambient pressure, no magnetic Bragg peaks were observed with neutron diffraction \cite{Klicpera2017}, indicating a significantly reduced ordered moment, which suggests that even in the AF$_1$ phase the Kondo effect significantly quenches the Ce-$4f$ moments.
+Alternatively, strong critical antiferromagnetic fluctuations or a suppression of Kondo coherence could also contribute to an increase in resistivity around $T_{\rm{N}}$ in the AF$_2$.
 Additional sensitive microscopic probes of the magnetic order such as polarized neutron diffraction or muon-spin relaxation could be important for understanding the nature of the magnetic ordering in CePdIn.
 Chemical substitution can generate positive chemical pressure, functioning in a manner analogous to hydrostatic pressure.
 Consistent with this, substituting Pd with Ni reduces the unit-cell volume and suppresses the antiferromagnetic order~\cite{JPCMmk2013}.
 Notably, however, no counterpart to the AF$_2$ phase identified in our work has been observed, suggesting that chemical pressure and hydrostatic pressure influence the system in different ways.